Hartford (HIG)

 5. Revenue Growth

-Big picture, insurers generate revenue from three key sources.
-The first is the core business of underwriting policies.
-The second source is income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities.
-The third is fees from various sources such as policy administration, annuities, or other value-added services.
-Over the last five years, Hartford grew its revenue at a mediocre 6.3% compounded annual growth rate.
-This was below our standard for the insurance sector and is a tough starting point for our analysis.
+Insurance companies earn revenue from three primary sources: 1) The core insurance business itself, often called underwriting and represented in the income statement as premiums 2) Income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities 3) Fees from various sources such as policy administration, annuities, or other value-added services.
+Over the last five years, Hartford grew its revenue at a mediocre 6.7% compounded annual growth rate.
+This was below our standard for the insurance sector and is a poor baseline for our analysis.

 Hartford Quarterly Revenue

 We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-Hartford’s annualized revenue growth of 7.5% over the last two years is above its five-year trend, suggesting some bright spots.
+Hartford’s annualized revenue growth of 7.5% over the last two years aligns with its five-year trend, suggesting its demand was stable.
 Hartford Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

 Net premiums earned made up 89.8% of the company’s total revenue during the last five years, meaning Hartford barely relies on non-insurance activities to drive its overall growth.